reiyua/SystieWebsite/README.md

 To do:

-- Move homepage to seperate gallery route.
+- Move homepage to seperate gallery route to allow for a simple explanation and/or friendly greeting.
 - Modify contact page, maybe add form?
+Figure out email API to handle this.
 Ask Grace.
 - Add a splash of colour 🤷‍♂️
 - Get proper artwork into database.
-- Modify about page with proper info, info dependendant on what Grace wants.
+- Modify about page with proper info, info dependendant on what is requested.